Projects and Items

 SR1Walk.cnoid

-Simulation of walking of a sample biped robot model “SR1”
+Walking simulation of the sample bipedal robot model “SR1”

 SR1Walk2D.cnoid

-Simulation of SR1 robot using “2D mode” of AISTSimultorItem
+Walking simulation of the SR1 robot using the “2D mode” of AISTSimulatorItem

 SR1Liftup.cnoid

-Simulation of SR1 grasping and lifting a box
+Simulation of the SR1 robot grasping and lifting a box

 SR1WalkinHouse.cnoid

-Simulation of SR1 robot walking in the house and lifting a video tape placed on a table
+Simulation of the SR1 robot walking inside a house and lifting a videotape from a table

 PA10Pickup.cnoid

-Simulation of Mitsubishi Heavy Industries’ manipulator “PA10” grasping and moving a box
+Simulation of the Mitsubishi Heavy Industries manipulator “PA10” grasping and moving a box

 SampleCrawler.coid

-Simulation of driving a mobile robot using crawler mechanism
+Simulation of driving a mobile robot with crawler mechanism

 SampleCrawlerJoystick.coid